 - Mix the ingredients with a whisk until slightly melted, then whisk until smooth

-- Remove from the hot water bath and add egg yolks and sugar (I)
+- Remove from the hot water bath and add the egg yolks

-- Sieve in the cake flour and mix until smooth
+- Sieve in the cake flour and cornstarch, add the salt and mix until smooth

-- In the bowl of a stand mixer add the egg whites and sugar (II), whisk on medium-high until stiff peaks
+- In the bowl of a stand mixer add the egg whites and sugar, and whisk on medium speed until soft peaks

-- Reduce the speed to medium low and beat for 2 minutes
+- Reduce the speed to low and beat for 2 minutes, this gets rid of any big air bubbles in the beaten egg whites

 - Transfer the cream cheese batter to the remaining meringue and fold carefully with a spatula until well combined